paraglider-project/paraglider/docs/source/overview/quickstart.rst

 Cloud Authentication
 --------------------

-Invisinets currently supports Azure and GCP.
+Invisinets currently supports Azure, GCP and IBM.
 To use Invisinets with a cloud provider, you must have an account with that provider and have the necessary credentials set up.

 .. tab-set::